James H. Francis House

 The James H. Francis House in Calistoga, California was the single family home of James H. Francis and is currently used as a Bed and breakfast.
 It was built in 1886 and was listed on the National Register of Historic Places in 1979.

 History

 James Francis was a merchant, rancher, and silver miner.
-His brother, George M. Francis, was owner of Napa Valley Register newspaper in the City of Napa.
+His brother, George M. Francis, was the owner of Napa Valley Register newspaper in the City of Napa.
 The structure was built in 2nd Empire style.

 Francis commissioned the home to be built with stone quarried nearby and the home stood 26 feet high.
 It featured curled redwood and white paint.
-The home was designed and built architect John Sexton.
+The home was designed and built by architect John Sexton.

 The second owner, Col. Myron E. Billings said in 1906 the mansion was equipped with electricity, hot and cold running water and indoor bathrooms upstairs and downstairs.
 After Billings died the house was converted into a hospital.

 The house served as the Calistoga Hospital from 1919 to 1964, until the hospital was closed.